Apostle Joshua Selman Drops New Prophecy About Change Of Power | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Apostle Joshua Selman Drops New Prophecy About Change Of Power

-Eternity Network International founder and senior pastor Apostle Joshua Selman delivered a sermon titled “Engaging The Light” at the 2023 Word and Prayer Conference.
-During his talk, he made a prophecy regarding a coming power shift while discussing some essential aspects of the dark.
+Eternity Network International founder and senior pastor Apostle Joshua Selman preached a message titled “Engaging The Light.”
+At the 2023 Word and Prayer Conference, During his speech, he predicted a change in leadership and touched on other key elements of the shadow world.

-According to Apostle Joshua Selman, the presence of darkness always indicates the presence of evil in all its forms.
-Darkness reduces one’s ability to see clearly, slows one down, and obscures one’s true identity.
+The existence of darkness, according to Apostle Joshua Selman, is always indicative of the presence of evil.
+When it’s dark outside, it’s harder to see, takes longer to move around, and makes it harder to tell who you really are.

-He commented on the prophecy, saying, “Where there is darkness, there must be a change of power.”
-You will lose your spiritual authority over the world.
-And so I decree a change of government in the Name that is above every other name. the ability to control what you own and the ability to exert authority over others.
+His interpretation of the prophecy was, “Where there is darkness, there must be a change of power.”
+You will no longer have any moral sway in society.
+Therefore, I declare a new government under the Name that is Greater than Any Other Name. power over one’s possessions and one’s environment; the capacity to command the respect of one’s peers.

 See from (3:55) in the video’s description.